friends-of-presta/security-advisories/_posts/2024-02-29-supernewsletter.md

 ## Other recommendations

-* It’s recommended to delete the module since support is discontinue.
+* It’s recommended to delete the module since support is discontinued.
 * You MUST update your secret COOKIE_KEY, be warned that this will invalidate all your customers passwords and most of your tokens

 ## Timeline